 This programme has been particularly good for the dance leader at Hull KR too.
 Phoenix Dance are also working across the region’s Foundation Clubs spotting talent, selecting dancers for 4 intensive weekends to perform as part of the Phoenix Summer Dance Programme.

-Work is underway in Doncaster, Rotherham, Barnsley and Sheffield to engage 200 year 9 and 10 pupils as cultural ambassadors with the following arts and cultural organisations to find out more about working in those arts and cultural industries: BBC Radio Sheffield, Bank Street Arts, Sheffield Music Hub, Sheffield Creative Guild, Third Angel, Museums Sheffield, Site Gallery, Higher Rhythm, Green Top Circus, Yorkshire Artspace, Artfelt and A Mind Apart.
+Work is underway in Doncaster, Rotherham, Barnsley and Sheffield to engage 200 year 9 and 10 pupils as cultural ambassadors with the following arts and cultural organisations to find out more about working in those arts and cultural industries: BBC Radio Sheffield, Third Angel, Museums Sheffield, Sheffield Theatres, Site Gallery, Higher Rhythm, Site Gallery, Music in the Round, Greentop Circus, ROAR, My Place, Cast, Darts, Cooper Gallery, Barnsley Civic and Qdos creates.
+The programme, known as ‘Better Learners, Better Workers’ is run by Ignite Imaginations.
 Pupils will be mentored by sector Business Champions.
-They will visit key sites to meet with employers, view facilities and discuss their options, engage in World of Work workshops delivered by Business Champions.
+They will visit key sites to meet with employers, view facilities and discuss their options then engage in World of Work workshops delivered by Business Champions.

 As a result of the PI plan we entered into with Children & the Arts, 4 new programmes of work in Yorkshire & Humber have begun.
 In Bradford, the Alhambra Theatre are working with local schools to give approximately 330 children and young people the opportunity to attend the theatre, develop ideas in school and produce their own creative responses.
 The 3-year programme will embed the relationship between the schools and the theatre and give schools in socio-economically deprived geographical areas access to live performances (including War Horse, Blood Brothers, Dr Jekyll & Mr Hyde, Cinderella, Hairspray and Awful Auntie) professional artists and CPD.